Harvard-MIT Health Sciences and Technology Program

 Can be repeated for credit.

-For HST students who seek practical off-campus research experiences or internships related to health sciences and technology.
-Before enrolling, students must have a written offer from the outside organization, approval from their HST thesis supervisor (not required for summer registration), and approval of HST's Academic Office.
-Upon completion of the activity, the student must submit a letter from the employer describing the work accomplished, along with a substantive final report written by the student.
+Required for HST PhD students to gain professional perspective in research experiences, academic experiences, or internships related to health sciences and technology.
+Professional perspective options include: internships (with industry, government, medicine or academia), industrial or medical colloquia or seminars, research collaboration with industry or government, and professional development for entry into academia or entrepreneurial engagement.
+For an internship experience, an offer of employment from a company or organization is required prior to enrollment.
+Upon completion of the activity, student must submit a letter from the employer describing the work accomplished, along with a substantive final report written by the student.
 Consult HST's Academic Office for details on procedures and restrictions.

 J. Greenberg